History of Dakota Meyer in Timeline

 On January 29, 2018, Dakota Meyer filed for divorce from Bristol Palin, citing a "conflict of personalities".

-March 2018: Op-Ed Calling for Legalization of Medical Cannabis
+March 2018: Op-ed Calling for Legalization of Medical Cannabis

-April 17, 2025: Reenlistment in The US Marine Corps Reserve
+April 17, 2025: Re-enlistment into the Marine Corps Reserve